auth0/react-native-auth0/MIGRATION_GUIDE.md

 - `customScheme` is now part of `ClearSessionOptions` instead of `ClearSessionParameters` in `clearSession`
 - iOS minimum deployment target is now 13.
 This can be migrated by adding `platform :ios '13.0'` to the ios/Podfile file
 - Additional or custom parameters to be sent in `authorize` method should now be sent as `additionalParameters`.
 This includes when sending `prompt` parameter.
+- Error codes are now platform specific.
+For example - When user cancels authentication, Android error code is `a0.session.user_cancelled` and iOS error code is `USER_CANCELLED`

 ### Callback URL migration